Lemoncode/react-lab-sessions/day-2/07-list-componentize/Readme.md

 - Follow progressive approach, create a viewModel.
 - Build up the layout of a single card showing harcoded data.
 - Build up the layout of a list of cards showing harcoded data.
-- Create an api model.
-- Create an api client.
-- Create a mapper to convert from apiModel to ViewModel.
-- Integrate it on the page.

 ## Prerequisites